 1. What is a Trademark?

-In India, trademarks are given the recognition of intellectual property and therefore is protected against infringement.
-The Trademark Act, 1999 (hereinafter referred to as the Act) governs the laws of trademarks including its registration, protection and punishment.
+In India, trademarks are given the recognition of an intellectual property and therefore is protected against infringement under applicable law(s).
+The Trademark Act, 1999 (hereinafter referred to as the Act) governs the laws of trademarks including its registration, protection and penalties.
 Such protection is for both the company as well as the consumer.
-Registration of a trademark gives the owner of the mark special rights towards its usage and is protected from infringement by others.
-Do note that registration of the trademark under the Act provides legal protection only in India.
+Registration of the trademark under the Act is for a period of 10 years and can be further renewed for another 10 years subject to timely payment of renewal fees.

 2. Registration of Trademark?

-The process of registration of a trademark is simple but time-consuming.
+The process of registration of a trademark is set out under Section 18 of the Act.
 Once you file an application to register a trademark it can take between one to two years for it to be registered.

 Once you file the application for registration, you will be given an allotment number using which you can check the status of your application.
 The process follows as such: